 History of Cyber Security: The Morris Worm, and the Viral Era

 Late in 1988, a man named Robert Morris had an idea: he wanted to gauge the size of the internet.
-To do this, he wrote a program designed to propagate across networks, infiltrate Unix terminals using a known bug, and then copy itself.
+To do this, he wrote a program designed to propagate across computer networks, infiltrate Unix terminals using a known bug, and then copy itself.
 This last instruction proved to be a mistake.
 The Morris worm replicated so aggressively that the early internet slowed to a crawl, causing untold damage.

 The worm had effects that lasted beyond an internet slowdown.
 For one thing, Robert Morris became the first person successfully charged under the Computer Fraud and Abuse Act (although this ended happily for him—he’s currently a tenured professor at MIT).
 More importantly, this act also led to the formation of the Computer Emergency Response Team (the precursor to US-CERT), which functions as a nonprofit research center for systemic issues that might affect the internet as a whole.